Kabini where Evolve Back is the way forward.

 But what does it mean?
-I just don’t get it…….
-I’ve heard this several times since Orange County Resorts changed thier name to Evolve Back.
+I just don’t get it… I’ve heard this several times since Orange County Resorts changed their name to Evolve Back.

 One can’t hurry the jungles, one can’t dictate what will happen, plan nor predict, nor interfere with their daily routines.
 They and the species they home are not malleable to the vagaries of the 21st century, they will not be dictated to nor be organised, they will not dance to anyone’s tune.

 This enforced acceptance of resigning oneself to what will be will be, this is escapism.
 Awaiting the sounds, for jungles are never quiet, listening for clues that a predator may be on the move.
 Periods of calm, quiet expectation and occasional moments of excitement, that is the jungle experience.
 Being at one with nature, yielding to its laws and harmonising to its naturally orchestrated splendour.
 In today’s world, we try and control and enforce and dictate, bend and destroy.
 We have lost the ability to listen and adhere to the rhythms of nature, the law of the land.
 This is what Evolve Back understands.
 The importance of regaining an understanding and a love for the world from which we have allegedly evolved.